Installing ArgoCD on Kubernetes Cluster with Terraform

 rpc error: code = Unknown desc = error creating SSH agent: "SSH agent requested but SSH_AUTH_SOCK not-specified"

-So lets fix this.
+So let's fix this.

-Connect Argocd with private repo
+Connect Argocd with private repo manually or declaratively

 👉 Step 1 - Generate ssh keypairs

-You will need to generate a passwordless ssh keypairs, you can use either -P "", or using -N '' by, leaving the strings empty it will create our keypairs without need for cli interaction.
+by, leaving the strings empty it will create our keypairs without the need for CLI interaction.

 ssh-keygen -t ed25519 -C blog.saintmalik.me -N '' -f argo

-This will generate two file for you, argo which holds the private ssh key and argo.pub which holds the public ssh key
+which holds the private ssh key and argo.pub

 👉 Step 2 - Add the ssh public key to your repository